If you want your bullet journal to be as effective as possible, you need to show a little TLC to your monthly spread!

 To get your creative juices flowing, I’ve included 10 gorgeous monthly spreads from bullet journalists who are definitely bringing their A game when it comes to keeping themselves beautifully organized.

-I have to advise you, however, that you shouldn’t feel intimidated by these spreads.
-Rather, you should take ideas that you love, and make them your own so that they can fit your unique planning and organizational needs.
-Everyone who starts a bullet journal starts from scratch, and almost no one begins with Instagram-worthy spreads that took them only 20 minutes to finish.
+EVERYONE who starts a bullet journal starts from scratch, and almost no one begins with Instagram-worthy spreads that took them only 20 minutes to complete.

 Let’s get started!